-Here are five ways to turn workplace conflicts into something constructive:
+Here are five ways to make workplace conflicts constructive:

-2. Listen closely.
 Sometimes what you don’t say is more important than what you do.
 Good outcomes come from listening carefully to others.
 This sends a positive message that you are genuinely concerned.
 And it’s simply the best way to get to the bottom of what’s really going on.
-To get this going, ask an open-ended question – something that requires a thoughtful answer.
+To get this going, try asking an open-ended question (not a yes or no).
 Then listen carefully to that person’s side of the story.
 Quickly re-insert yourself into the discussion if it turns negative.

 - Specific: Be clear about who will do what, when, where and how.